ttr/tld-Leatherworks/README.md

 ## Installation

 * Download the latest version from releases and place the .dll and .modcomponent into the mods folder
+* If you want compatibility with Camping Tools, download LeatherworksCT.dll instead of Leatherworks.dll

 * Requires [Modder's Tool Box](https://github.com/Jods-Its/Modders-Gear-Toolbox/releases) and [ModComponent](https://github.com/dommrogers/ModComponent) with its dependencies